neuralmagic/sparseml/integrations/ultralytics-yolov5/tutorials/sparse-transfer-learning.md

 Sparse Transfer is quite similiar to the typical YOLOv5 training, where we fine-tune a checkpoint pretrained on COCO onto a smaller downstream dataset.
 However, with Sparse Transfer Learning, we simply start the fine-tuning process from a pre-sparsified YOLOv5 and maintain sparsity while the training process occurs.

-[SparseZoo](https://sparsezoo.neuralmagic.com/?domain=cv&sub_domain=detection&page=1) contains pre-sparsified checkpoints for each version of YOLOv5, granting you maximum flexibility in training inference-optimized sparse models.
+[SparseZoo](https://sparsezoo.neuralmagic.com/?domain=cv&sub_domain=detection&page=1) contains pre-sparsified checkpoints for each version of YOLOv5, which can be used as the starting checkpoints for the training process.

-Let's walk through some examples.

 ## Installations